typedops/funops/src/main/tut/2015-11-05-extending-syntax.md

 ```

 Now we have what was already provided by Idris in the Prelude, therefore so
-far we have just been setting up our Scala code to mimick what we had in Idris.
+far, we have been setting up our Scala code to mimick what we had in Idris.
-(Note: we could have also used `Option[A]` and related `getOrElse` method.
+(Note: we could have also used `Option[A]` and related `getOrElse` method
+instead of the above).

 ```tut
 object Maybe { self => /* Note: newly added reference to outer object */